 This marking guidance is for the use of Pearson-appointed external examiners.
 The guidance has been included for teacher reference to aid understanding of how the assessment criteria will be applied.

-There are a number of levels-based mark schemes to be applied to both tasks.
+There are a number of levels-based mark schemes to be applied to Tasks 1 and 2.

 General guidance on using levels-based mark schemes